Mitso98/Exploratory-Data-Analysis_USA_death/readme.md

-# (Dataset Exploration Title)
+# Comunicating Data Findings
-## by (your name here)
+## by Mostafa Ahmed

-## Dataset
+## Gun Deaths Im America Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+> This Dataset is about differant death causes in america,\
+like Suicide, Homiecide, and Accedents, at the period of 2012 to 2014,\
+it provides differant informations about the situation such like,\
+police intervention, age, race, education, date, gender.

 ## Summary of Findings

-> Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.
+> We found a lot of inttersting things,

 ## Key Insights for Presentation